labsyspharm/scimap/docs/tutorials/scimap-tutorial-cell-phenotyping.md

 algorithm on the data. <br>

-Finally, if a marker is included in the `manual_gates.csv` file but no gate value was provided- i.e. left empty.
+Finally, if a marker is included in the `manual_gates.csv` file but no gate value was provided (i.e. left empty).
 The function will do nothing.
 It will simply scale the data between 0 and 1 and print out a warning.

 ```python